RatinFX/BetterSearch/README.md

 # BetterSearch
-Better Search for VEGAS Pro
+FX Console but for VEGAS Pro